 Fabrics of Multicultural Australia supported by Department of Foreign Affairs and Trade NSW, brings you another spectacular annual array of designers and cultural exhibits.
-Across a full day of activities and a publicly accessible cultural designer exhibit that concludes with a spectacular runway show, audiences will witness a showcase of First Nations, Migrant, International and Refugee designers as they converge and collaborate at a venue great cultural significance, Powerhouse Museum, Sydney.
+Across a full day of activities and a publicly accessible cultural designer exhibit that concludes with a spectacular runway show, audiences will witness a showcase of First Nations, Migrant, International and Refugee designers as they converge and collaborate at a venue great cultural significance, International Convention Centre, Sydney.

 FOMA 2020 would like to thank government leaders, partners, foreign governments, and the communities that make this such a diverse and inclusive platform that generates trade opportunities and fosters social cohesion.

 What have our previous designers experienced in the past, simply by participating?
 Click here to read about FOMA 2019 Designer of the year, Anjilla Seddeqi.